Transforming trajectories

 , so that they are assumed to be

-consecutive for the each site.
+consecutive for the each entity.
 However, we do define a matrix whose

-coordinates correspond to the set of ecosystem states observed.
+coordinates correspond to the set of ecological states observed.
 We

 assume that the ecosystem space